-Caring school police.
-School police officers may also play an important role in buffering the negative impacts of discrimination.
-The number of schools with law enforcement officers onsite has been increasing since the 1970s, when only 1% of U.S. schools had a stationed police officer.37 By 2014 (most recently available data from the U.S. Civil Rights Data Collection), the majority of U.S. high schools had school police officers on-site (67%).38 Amidst increasing police presence in the schools, the National Association of School Resource Officers39 developed a model for school police that focuses on school police roles in the school as informal counselors, collaborative educators (educating adults at the school on school safety), and law enforcement officers protecting children.
-Yet findings on the effects of school police presence on student safety, engagement, and other outcomes have been mixed; some studies suggest that their presence has no effect on students' school behavior, 40 whereas other studies show that students' interactions with school police increase positive attitudes about the school police officers, but actually decrease their feelings of school connectedness.
-41 Observations of school police presence have also been linked to increased students' perceptions of safety, though with some indication this was less so the case for Black students.
-42 Given the mixed findings and growing controversy regarding the role of school police, particularly in relation to Black youth, additional research is needed to determine if and how the presence of a caring school police officer may be protective or promotive.
+School police officers could also play an important role in buffering or exacerbating the negative impacts of discrimination.
+The number of schools with law enforcement officers on-site has been increasing since the 1970s, when only 1% of US schools had a stationed police officer.37 By 2014 (most recently available data from the US Civil Rights Data Collection), the majority of US high schools had school police officers on-site (67%).38 Amidst increasing police presence in the schools, the National Association of School Resource Officers39 developed a model for school police that focuses on school police roles in the school as informal counselors, collaborative educators (educating adults at the school on school safety), and law enforcement officers protecting children.
+Yet, findings on the effects of school police presence on student safety, engagement, and other outcomes have been mixed; some studies suggest that their presence has no effect on students' school behavior, 40 whereas other studies show that students' interactions with school police increase positive attitudes about the school police officers, but actually decrease their feelings of school connectedness.41 Observations of school police presence have also been linked to increased students' perceptions of safety, though with some indication this was less so the case for black students.42 A recent longitudinal study found that increased school police presence over time was not associated with improved school safety, but was linked to increases in exclusionary school discipline.69 Given the mixed findings, continued presence of officers at schools, and growing controversy regarding the role of school police, particularly in relation to black youth, additional research is needed to understand whether and how school police officers may be protective or promotive of school engagement.